 The first RTP for Klickitat County was adopted in April 1995.
-RTP updates were adopted in April 1998, May 2003, and February 2006.
-The 2009 RTP update, includes revisions to the statutory requirements, transportation needs, and financial plan.
+RTP updates were adopted in April 1998, May 2003, February 2006, and May 2009.
+The 2012 RTP Amendment includes revisions to committee members, 2010 demographic data, and system improvements.

 Results and recommendations from transportation studies and improvements will be incorporated into future RTP updates.
-The next review/update to the RTP is anticipated in 2011.
+The next review/update to the RTP is anticipated in 2014.